HoogsterInc/AtomsPast_Documents/Rules.md

 ## How to play AtomsPast

+### Dice Rolling in AtomsPast

+Almost all rolls done in AtomsPast are done on a Skill system.
+This system uses a Skill value and a Dice value, often represented in the Rules as [S(value)/D(value)].
+The Skill value is what dice values will be counted into the total of the roll, any dice value that is equal to or less than the Skill value is counted.
+The Dice value is how many dice will be used for the roll.
+Dice that are rolled but are greater than the Skill value add one to the total result.

+An example using a Melee Attack.
+A Unit with Melee Skill 3 (MS 3) and has Melee Damage 4 (MD 4) would make a [MS 3/MD 4] attack roll for Melee Attacks.
+This means the attacking player would roll four dice and any dice with value 3 or less gets counted for the value on the dice.
+Any dice with value greater than 3 will add one to the pool.
+Example roll with total values for MS 3/MD 4: dice values: 1, 3, 2, 6 = 7 (1 + 3 + 2 + 1).
+The 6 is greater
+than the Skill level, so it adds just one.
+If this dice roll had been done by an extremely powerful MS 6 Unit, the total of all the dice would represent the damage dealt by the attack (12).

 ### Game Phases

 Players alternate taking turns in which they go through three main Phases: Spell Phase, Kon Phase, and Battlefield Phase.
 Each Players turn starts with the Spell Phase and ends with the Battlefield Phase.

+## Spells

+In AtomsPast the grisly reality of magic that alters flesh and powers arcane technologies are represented mostly by the Spells you choose to take into battle.
+Spells in AtomsPast often have an X variable in them that represents how powerfully the Spell is cast.
+This allows for flexibility with how powerfully you would like a Spell to occur.
+Consider this Spell: Spell Z = Cost 5, "Target Unit performs a Melee Attack with +X MS".
+Anything past the Casting cost of 5 adds to our Unit's Melee Skill and let's us have a Unit get a "free" Action (done at the time of casting).
+In the game, perhaps you just really need a Unit to finish another Unit off, you might try to just get the casting cost paid for.
+Or maybe your Unit has very low MS, so you Channel your spell multiple times to insure a potentially lethal hit.

+The goal with Spells in AtomsPast is to give you powerful tools to use tactically with planning ahead.
+Spells typically have an X value that effects

+### Spell Rules

+Each Player starts the game with a 50 card Spell Deck.

+Players Cast and Channel Spells with [S3/D4] rolls

+#### Building Your Spell Deck

+To create a Spell Deck, you pick any amount of different Spells until your deck has 50 cards.
+Spells have a Knowledge value which tells you how many copies of that Spell you can include in your Spell Deck.

+- Deck's must have 50 cards.

 #### Spell Phase